surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 1.10.3-dev.7 =
+= 1.10.3-dev.8 =

-(2018/10/22) Renamed option keys for standardization with Core plugin and add-ons:
+(2018/10/23) Renamed option keys for standardization with the Core plugin and other add-ons.

 = 1.10.2 =